What are the differences between MIM, FIM and ILM?

-MIM 2016, the latest incarnation of Microsoft’s on-premises identity management platform, incorporates the best features of its predecessors, FIM 2010 and ILM, plus additional components.
+MIM 2016, the most recent incarnation of Microsoft’s on-premises identity management platform, incorporates the best features of its predecessors, FIM 2010 and ILM, plus additional components.

 Going from ILM 2007 to FIM 2010, we got more management agents (“connectors”, if you like), but we also got the FIM portal and service, offering a web interface for user and group management, and self-service password reset (SSPR), allowing solutions like white pages and user self-service.
 The portal has a comprehensive security model, and policy in the portal is set using very accessible UI-based rules.